adamldavis/learning-groovy/README.md

 ## Acknowledgments

-In my haste to acknowledge the talented developers of Groovy-related open-source projects, I made some mistakes and missed some people for which I'm sorry.
+In my haste to acknowledge some of the talented developers behind some Groovy-related open-source projects, I made some mistakes and missed some people for which I'm sorry.

 The actual creator of Spock is [Peter Niederwieser](https://github.com/pniederw).